Machine Creation for Nutanix AHV (Acropolis)

-The fields are case sensitive, so any values that you enter manually must match the case of the object in Nutanix AHV, or the validation will fail.
+The fields are case sensitive.
+Any values that you enter manually must match the case of the object in Nutanix AHV.
+Otherwise, the validation fails.

 Connector Name - A useful name to help identify and keep track of this connector configuration.

-User Name/Password - Credentials that will be used when interacting with the Nutanix system.
+User Name/Password - Credentials that are used when interacting with the Nutanix system.
 The specified user must have sufficient privileges for the following operations: